princethapa18/Templates/README.md

 Understanding templates in C++\
 Topics\
 Function and class templates\
 Template type deduction\
-perfect forwarding\
+Perfect forwarding\
 Variadic templates (todo)\
 open template-type-deduction2.html file to see what are the type deduced\